 One of my favorite areas for photography is to walk along the Arno River in the early morning.
 You will capture beautiful scenes as the light changes.

-And at night you can get some great shots
+And at night, you can get some great shots with beautiful reflections.

-The 94 meter tower overlooks Piazza della Signoria, which has a copy of Michelangelo's David statue, and the gallery of statues in the adjacent Loggia dei Lanzi.
-The Loggia is effectively an open-air sculpture gallery of antique and Renaissance art including the Medici lions.
+The 94-meter tower overlooks Piazza della Signoria, which features a copy of Michelangelo's David statue, as well as the gallery of statues in the adjacent Loggia dei Lanzi.
+The Loggia is effectively an open-air sculpture gallery of antique and Renaissance art, including the Medici lions.
 It’s also the office of the Mayor of Florence.
-The best time to photography Palazzo Vecchio and Piazza della Signora is early in the morning before the crowds.
+The best time to photograph Palazzo Vecchio and Piazza della Signoria is early in the morning, before the crowds arrive.

 From the Piazzale Michelangelo, you can get a beautiful photo at night.